bwlewis/crosstool/README.md

-# uiwidgets: Generic HTML User Interface Widgets for Crosstalk
+# Crosstool: A Generic Control Widget for Crosstalk

-A generic HTML control widget for crosstalk applications.
 Create widgets that send control information ("transmitter"), for example from sliders or other HTML elements.
 Or widgets that receive information from crosstalk apps ("receiver").
 Both of those applications use uni-directional communication unlike most other crosstalk widgets.
 Or transceive and optionally transcode key information from one crosstalk group to another ("transceiver").

 See https://rstudio.github.io/crosstalk/ for details on crosstalk.